-Fall- (September- November) This is probably the season that people feel most comfortable touring the city and ticking activities off their bucket-list.
-Primarily, because the blazing hot temperatures are long pass gone and the cooler temperatures are sweeping in ,thus, creating a balance between not too hot, not too cold.
+Fall- (September- November) This is probably the season that people feel most comfortable touring the city and ticking activities off their bucket list.
+Primarily, because the blazing hot temperatures are long past gone and the cooler temperatures are sweeping in, thus, creating a balance between not too hot, not too cold.
 During the fall season, most NYC activities are still open, but there might be some chances of rain/thunderstorms.

 “How can I get around?”

 I have visited a few other states here in the US and so far New York City’s public transportation has been most convenient mainly because the subway and bus lines operate 24/7 even on the weekends.
 I high-five NYC for this as most travellers in the city and New Yorkers depend highly on this system to get around.